TrainWeb.org Facebook Page

 Map: Ba 35 A 9 Topographic Maps

-As the operator pulls hard on the train's steering wheel, passengers inside duck to squeeze under the JFX, purportedly with just 1 inch to spare.
+As the operator pulls hard on the train's steering wheel (not really), passengers inside duck to squeeze under the JFX, purportedly with just 1 inch to spare.
 There is no truth the rumor Baltimore is considering adding a Raven Turn here.

-In the distance note the set of four "tunnels" under North Avenue as they will appear in several tour photos below.
-Light rail inherited the two on the left from the Northern Central while the CSX received the two on the right from the B&O. A CSX maintenance of way train is working the rightmost.
+In the distance note, the set of four "tunnels" under North Avenue since they will appear in several tour photos below.
+Light rail inherited the two on the left from Northern Central while the CSX received the two on the right from B&O. A CSX maintenance of way train is working the rightmost.

 Link: Raven Turn illustration